pavelkucera/monolog-extensions-bundle/readme.md

             level: debug
             bubble: true
 ```
-This works silently and also in production mode!
+This works out of the box and also in production mode!